 4. Sustainability Accounting Standards Board (SASB)

 The Sustainability Accounting Standards Board, or SASB, is another critical ESG integration framework.
-It is a set of disclosure standards that businesses need to be aware of.
+It is a set of disclosure standards that businesses must be aware of.

 SASB standards allow businesses to analyze, optimize, and communicate financial-material sustainability details to their investors.
 They connect investors and businesses on the financial impacts of sustainability.